houkensjtu/taichi-fluid/README.md

 ```

-## ⭐️ Advantages of writing numerical simulation code with Taichi
+## Why Taichi for numerical computation

 Taichi was originally created to resolve the conflict between programming efficiency and runtime performance for numerical computing users; to allow users to write **faster and more powerful** numerical computing programs with **less** code, Taichi offers the following features.